security-notes/infobyte-faraday-wiki/Installation-Community.md

 Then restart the server if you had it running and reload your browser in case you were already trying to access the Web UI form a different IP.

+faraday-server.py also allow to use *--bind* and *--port* to override *server.ini* settings.

 #### Running

-Once everything is installed you need to configure your server properly.
-Read about [Server Configuration](#server-configuration).

-After configuring, you can proceed to run the Faraday Server script:
+Once everything is installed and the server is configured, you can proceed to run the Faraday server script:

 ```
 $ python2 faraday-server.py